stimulsoft/Samples-Reports.PHP-for-Laravel/README.md

 # PHP Laravel samples for Stimulsoft Reports.PHP

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.PHP reporting tool in the PHP Laravel application, using HTML/PHP code and JavaScript components.
-The product is fully compatible with Laravel 8 and higher, uses Blade templates, and a controller to handle events.
+The report builder is fully compatible with Laravel 8 and higher, uses Blade templates, and a controller to handle events for embedding components.

-# Overview
+## Overview
 This repository contains a standard Laravel web project with Report Viewer and Report Designer components, as well as several sample reports.

-# Running samples
+## Running samples
 The folder contains all the scripts and resources of the project.
 So all files from this folder must be copied to your PHP server, using FTP or HTTP access interface - depending on your hosting provider.

 Before copying the files, you need to create the `.env` configuration file for the Laravel application.
 You can copy the configuration template from the `.env.example` file, and make changes if necessary.
 On first launch, the Laravel application will ask you to generate a unique application key, which will be stored in the `.env` configuration file.